ISAITB/docs-services/source/messaging/index.rst

 Extraction of the "ReplyTo" header in ``getReplyToAddress()`` is critical as it is this address that allows the service to provide received messages to the test bed.
 You could skip this if the service is only ever going to be used to send messages (i.e. the relevant test cases never contain a `receive`_ step).
 Alternatively you could configure a fixed value for the call-back address although this is a bad practice: it ties the service to a specific test bed instance and it does not automatically handle address changes.
-With respect to session management, the above example uses a custom ``SessionManager`` component the main code of which is provided in the following code block:
+With respect to session management, the above example uses a custom ``SessionManager`` component, the main code of which is provided in the following code block:

 .. code-block:: java